 My work & my talks

 Since 2013, Lambert Heller is head of the Open Science Lab at TIB, the German National Library of Science and Technology.
 He gives many invited talks and keynotes each year on scholarly online practices and related stuff.
-I’m involved in a number of successful proposals for third party funding through the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
+He’s involved in a number of successful proposals for third party funding through the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
 He is part of both state-funded as well as non-profit initiatives dedicated to better understand the impact of the digital revolution on research, libraries and cultural heritage organizations.
 Let’s talk!
 LH@wikify.org

 You may follow me on Twitter — I’m @Lambo!